GeorgyNedyalkov/SoftUni/Linux System Administration/1.Linux. История на Linux./README.md

-There is no homework assigned to this lecture
+There is no homework assigned to this lecture.